Vietnam.vn - Nền tảng quảng bá Việt Nam

 Volcano eruption in Iceland on January 14

 The IMO said the lava is now flowing towards Grindavik.
-"Based on measurements provided by the Coast Guard helicopter, the outer boundary of the lava field is currently approximately 450 metres from homes at the northern end of the town," the statement said.
+"Based on measurements provided by the Coast Guard helicopter, the outer boundary of the lava field is currently approximately 450 meters from the houses at the northern end of the town," the statement said.

-"No one's life is in danger, although infrastructure may be threatened," Iceland's President Gudni Johannesson said on social network X (formerly Twitter) on January 14, while announcing that flights were not disrupted.
+"No one's life is in danger, although infrastructure may be threatened," Icelandic President Gudni Johannesson said on social network X (formerly Twitter) on January 14, while announcing that flights were not disrupted.

 This is the fifth volcanic eruption on Iceland’s Reykjanes Peninsula since 2021, and the second in less than a month.
-A powerful volcanic eruption occurred near Grindavik on December 18, following weeks of earthquakes.
+A powerful volcanic eruption occurred near Grindavik on December 18 after weeks of earthquakes.
 The town’s roughly 3,800 residents were evacuated weeks earlier as a precaution.
-More than 100 residents returned to the town in recent weeks, but were re-evacuated on January 13.
+More than 100 residents returned to the town in recent weeks but were re-evacuated on January 13.

 Also on January 14, Japan and Indonesia recorded volcanic eruptions.
 These two countries are located on the Pacific Ring of Fire, an area that regularly records volcanic activity and earthquakes.